timescale/docs/timescaledb/how-to-guides/toolkit/approximate-percentile.md

 <highlight type="tip">
 Technically, a percentile divides a group into 100 equally sized pieces, while a quantile divides a group into an arbitrary number of pieces.
-Because we don't always use exactly 100 buckets, "quintile" is the more technically correct term in this case.
+Because we don't always use exactly 100 buckets, "quantile" is the more technically correct term in this case.
 However, we use the word "percentile" because it's a more common word for this type of function.
 </highlight>